davidRokach/node/ReadMe.md

 You can see examples of json that the server should receive in all kinds of requests in the section [testing](#testing)

-Certainly, here's a section of property definitions for the objects that the server receives in various requests:

 ## Request Object Property Definitions

 ### Create/update Card